-We are proud to announce the availability of our New Patented CT Oil-Less Version 2
+We are proud to announce the availability of our New Patented CT Oil-Less Version 3

-Another problem can occur when an engine is shut down quickly after being operated at high speed and load where the exhaust gas temperature is maximized.
-Heat transferred into the turbocharger casings can cause residual lube oil in the bearing system to carbonize.
-This carbonization can build up and eventually cause failure of the bearings.
+Another problem can occur when a hot engine is shut down quickly from being operated at high speed and load where exhaust temperatures are maximized.
+Heat that is conducted into the turbocharger casings from the hot exhaust manifold can cause residual lube oil in the turbocharger bearing housing to carbonize.
+After repeated hot engine shut-downs, this carbonization can accumulate in the bearing housing and eventually cause failure of the bearings.

 Notwithstanding the fact that years of development and operational experience has mitigated the above described problems, there remained a motivation to remove the use of engine oil from turbocharger bearing systems, thereby eliminating completely the problems associated with the use of oil.
 Comp Turbo Technology, Inc. responded to this challenge by developing the first commercial oil-less turbocharger.
 The oil-less models employ a version of the TRIPLEX CERAMIC ball bearing system where the full complement bearings are lubricated by a high-quality channeling grease.
 The internal components are made of stainless steel to prevent rusting over the lifetime of the turbocharger.

 The elongated steel cylinder that mounts the bearings is provided with axially spaced "O" rings in its outside diameter that engage the bore in the bearing housing and the steel cylinder does not rotate.
 Cooling water is supplied from the engine to an enlarged circumferential water jacket in the turbocharger bearing housing.
 This cools the bearing housing, taking away the heat conducted to it from the hot turbine casing.
 A Zerk fitting has been added to the bearing housing to allow re-greasing the bearings on site without disassembling the turbocharger, thereby extending their life indefinitely.